-Education and Employment Directorate’s key services
+Education, Skills and Employment Portfolio key services

 - Provision of primary sector education for pupils from the age of 4 to 11 years at Harford, Pilling and St Paul’s Primary schools